Ultimate Survival Alaska

-Ultimate Survival Alaska was an American television reality competition series produced by Brian Catalina Productions that premiered on the National Geographic Channel on May 12, 2013.
+Ultimate Survival Alaska is an American reality competition television series produced by Brian Catalina Productions that premiered on the National Geographic Channel on May 12, 2013.
 The series was executive produced by Brian Catalina, Kristina Wood, John Magennis, Claire Kosloff, Victoria Levy, and Peter Goest.

 Ultimate Survival Alaska focused on survivalist men and women who were dropped off in the Alaskan wilderness where they compete with each other in various wilderness races.
 The survivalists were dropped off by aircraft in the Alaskan wilderness where they compete in races through Alaska's unpredictable weather, barren landscapes, and hostile predators.
-The series was cancelled after season 3.
+In May 2015, the series was canceled after three seasons.

 Series overview

 Season 1 (2013)

 In the first season, 10 episodes document the survivalists' experiences at specific location points during the 3,000 mi race.
 The main goal in each episode is to survive using minimal gear, and to reach a certain destination point within 72 hours.